1908 Dundee by-election: Campaign

 The issue of free trade v protectionism featured prominently in the campaign.
 This was because the jute industry was significant in Dundee, and it relied on importing raw jute, mainly from India.
 The Unionist, Sir George Baxter, stood on a protectionist platform, focusing his protectionist demands on Germany rather than India.
 However, James Caird, a prominent local jute proprietor, actively supported the free-trader Churchill by funding his pro-free trade propaganda.

 On 14 May (after the poll), Churchill gave a significant speech at Kinnaird Hall [see external links, below].

 Despite Stuart not being officially endorsed by the Labour Party, the party leader, Keir Hardie, sent him a letter of support in which condemned Churchill for "shameless prevarication" over the Right to Work Bill.
 He also spoke on Stuart's platform, and the Dundee Courier enthusiastically reported his criticisms of the Liberal Party candidate, Winston Churchill.
 Stuart was criticised for speaking too little about socialism and for not holding membership of the Independent Labour Party.

 Scrymgeour described himself as a "Prohibition and Labour" candidate.
-As a strict Wesleyan, he urged electors to "vote how you pray".
+As a strict Christian, he urged electors to "vote how you pray".

 The Women's Social and Political Union was active in the campaign, with Mary Gawthorpe, Emmeline Pankhurst and Christabel Pankhurst holding meetings in the town.
-However, they were upstaged by the non-violent Women's Freedom League member Mary Maloney who came up from London for the campaign.
+However, they were upstaged by the non-violent Women's Freedom League member Dorothy Moloney who came up from London for the campaign.
 Whenever Churchill spoke, Maloney produced a swinging dinner bell which drowned out what he was saying.
 The ding-dong exchanges were taken in fun initially, but some meetings had to be cancelled because of the uproar.

 Result

-Aftermath
+Following election

 Churchill continued to represent Dundee until 1922.
 Baxter re-appeared as candidate here at the December 1910 general election, his last electoral contest.
 Stuart made one further unsuccessful attempt to enter parliament, otherwise he concentrated on his Trade Union career.
-Scrymgeour continued to contest elections in Dundee and was eventually elected here in 1922.
+Scrymgeour continued to contest elections in Dundee and was eventually elected to the seat in 1922.